spack/spack/lib/spack/docs/workflows.rst

 An advantage of this method is the set of packages produced will be consistent.
 This means that you can reliably build software against it.
-A disadvantage is the set of packages will be consistent; this means you cannot load up two applications this way if they are not consistent with each other.
+The disadvantage is that you cannot load up two applications this way if they are not mutually inconsistent.

 ^^^^^^^^^^^^^^^^
-Filesystem Views
+File-System Views
 ^^^^^^^^^^^^^^^^

-Filesystem views offer an alternative to environment modules, another way to assemble packages in a useful way and load them into a user's environment.
+File-system views offer an alternative to environment modules as another way to assemble packages in a useful way and load them into a user's environment.

-A filesystem view is a single directory tree that is the union of the directory hierarchies of a number of installed packages; it is similar to the directory hiearchy that might exist under ``/usr/local``.
+A file-system view is a single directory tree that is the union of the directory hierarchies of a number of installed packages; it is similar to the directory hiearchy that might exist under ``/usr/local``.
 The files of the view's installed packages are brought into the view by symbolic or hard links, referencing the original Spack installation.

-When software is built and installed, absolute paths are frequently "baked into" the software, making it non-relocatable.
+When software is built and installed, absolute paths are frequently baked into the software, making it non-relocatable.
 This happens not just in RPATHs, but also in shebangs, configuration files, and assorted other locations.